bregman-arie/devops-exercises/README.md

 <details>
 <summary>What is MTU?</summary><br><b>

+MTU stands for Maximum Transmission Unit.
+It's the size of the largest PDU (protocol Data Unit) that can be sent in a single transaction.
 </b></details>

 <details>
 <summary>What happens if you send a packet that is bigger than the MTU?</summary><br><b>

+With IPv4 protocol, router can fragment the PDU then sending all the fragmented PDU through the transaction.

+With IPv6 protocol, it issues a error to the user's computer.
 </b></details>

 <details>